Academics » Curriculum

 Semester | Grade 10; Credit 1/2

 This course is an overview of health and wellness as it relates to an individual and his/her personal choices and behaviors.
 Content is geared toward the adolescent and is designed to teach and promote effective and long term healthy habits that can be carried through adulthood.
 The course will lead to a greater appreciation of the marvels of the human body and an understanding of how to treat those bodies as “temples of the Holy Spirit.”
 Students will explore the many issues facing them as young adults which will impact them as they grow into adulthood.
-The importance of decision-making and responsibility will be discussed as it relates to unit topics which include general health and wellness, healthy living, mental health, stress, peer relationships, food and nutrition, alcohol and other drugs, sexuality, and tobacco.
+The importance of decision-making and responsibility will be discussed as it relates to unit topics which include general health and wellness, healthy living, mental health, stress, peer relationships, food and nutrition, alcohol and other drugs, and tobacco.

 Strength & Conditioning 1